 Be still, and know that I am God!
 (Psalm 46:10)

 We welcome participants who have little or no experience with centering prayer.
 The group studies books about centering prayer as well as centering prayer tapes.
 We have very lively conversations focused on these resources as well as our own practice of the method.

 “Contemplative prayer has to be always very simple, confined to the simplest of acts.”

 An Overview of Centering Prayer:

-• Choose a sacred word of one or two syllables, with spiritual meaning but not distractingly important to you and easy to say.
+• Choose a sacred word of one or two syllables, with spiritual meaning that is not distractingly important to you and easy to say.
 Examples of sacred words include Amen, Abba, Let Go, Oneness, Peace, Silence, Stillness.

 • Choose a place to sit.

 • Sit comfortably.
-You can sit cross-legged; full or half lotus; kneeling with a cushion or bench under your rear; or sitting in a chair, as long as the chair fits you so you can plant your feet with your back supported.
+You can sit cross-legged, full or half lotus, kneeling with a cushion or bench under your rear, or sit in a chair that allows you to plant your feet with your back supported.
 The point is simply to balance our bodies in an upright posture, so there is no need for adjustments while sitting, and to encourage alertness.

 • Time: 20 minutes or more.
 If you cannot do 20 minutes at first, do less rather than not doing it.
 However, something happens to the stillness around 10 to 15 minutes in that you will miss.
 That’s why 20+ is nearly universal.

 • Eyes open or closed.
 Whatever works best for you is fine.